UFI UUB BioLogs

 - Accelerometer sensitivity: 0.018g (+/- 0.18 m/sec2) - all three axes

-- Logger memory: removable microSD card
+- Logger memory: embedded microSD card

 - Power supply: cylindrical 3.6V primary lithium cells recommended